Phase transition in random tensors with multiple independent spikes: Main Results

 \subsection{Previous Results}

 Understanding phase transitions of spike detection and recovery problems in spiked random matrices and tensors has received a lot of attention in the past several years.
-We summarize here some recent works.
+We summarize some recent works here.